makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-Hints on functionality

-- the marketeer should be able to enter their name before the game
-- the marketeer will be presented the choices (rock, paper and scissors)
-- the marketeer can choose one option
-- the game will choose a random option
-- a winner will be declared

-As usual please start by

-* Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan (if you haven't already)
-* Forking this repo
-* TEST driving development of your app

-**Rōnin BANZAI!!!!**

 ## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).
+Change the game so that two marketeers can play against each other.

 ## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard